-The transfer of title Procedures variable captures the interactions between the buyer, the seller, or their agents with external parties, including government agencies, inspectors, notaries, and surveyors.
+The Transfer Procedures variable captures the interactions between the buyer, the seller, or their agents with external parties, including government agencies, inspectors, notaries, and surveyors.
 The fastest legal procedure required for transferring title is measured when more than one procedure exists.
 There is significant difference in how many procedures are required by law to transfer title.
 For example, a transfer of title in Managua, Nicaragua in 2013 legally required 9 separate procedures whereas it required 5 separate procedures in Riga, Latvia and 2 in Manama, Bahrain.

-The transfer of title Time variable captures, in days, the median duration that property lawyers, notaries, or registry officials indicate is necessary to complete a title transfer.
+The Transfer Time variable captures, in days, the median duration that property lawyers, notaries, or registry officials indicate is necessary to complete a title transfer.
 The fastest legal procedure required for transferring title is recorded.
 For instance, a transfer of property in Port-au-Prince, Haiti in 2013 required 319 days to complete whereas it required only 4 days in Toronto, Canada.

-The transfer of title Cost variable captures the official costs required by law as a percentage of the property value (assumed to be 50 times income per capita).
+The Transfer Cost variable captures the official costs required by law as a percentage of the property value (assumed to be 50 times income per capita).
 These costs include fees, transfer taxes, stamp duties, and other payments to the title registry, notaries, public agencies or lawyers.
 For instance, a transfer of title in Douala, Cameroon in 2013 cost 19.1% of the property value, whereas in Quito, Ecuador it cost 1.9% of the property value.

-We also construct an overall index of title transfer efficiency as the sum of the z-scores of the procedures, time, and cost variables.
+We construct an overall Transfer index as the sum of the z-scores of the procedures, time, and cost variables.
+The higher the value of the index, the less efficient is the transfer of title.